connamara/quickfixn/tutorial/receiving-messages.md

 `Message`.

-**This is not recommended** - we lose the typesafe `Group` and `Field` properties and lots of extra boilerplate logic is required:
+**This is not recommended** - we lose the typesafe `Group` and `Field` properties and extra boilerplate logic is required:

 ```c#
 // NOT RECOMMENDED